Artifriends-inc/cordova-FileUtil/README.md

 # cordova-FileUtil

-The "cordova-plugin-file" plug-in is easy to use
+This package makes it easy to use the "cordova-plugin-file" plug-in